CZ-NIC/pz/README.md

 pz "randint(1,100)" --generate=0
 ```

 Let's generate few random strings of variable length 1 to 30.
-When generator flag is used without number, it cycles five times.
+When generator flag is used without a number, it cycles five times.
 ```bash
 pz "''.join(random.choice(string.ascii_letters) for _ in range(randint(1,30)))" -S "import string" -g
 ```